MingxiaGuo/English/EF/4-1_Entertainment.md

   * terrible, scary, boring, thrilling, voilent

 ## Grammar: 'Why' and 'because'
+* Why is Frank angry?
+* He's angry because Oscar got a new dog.
+* Why did he go to the concert?
+* He went because he loves classical music.
+* Why are you going home?
+* We're going home because we're tired.

 ## Expressions: Suggesting activities
+* Let's + base form of verb
+  * Let's gp to the dance performance.
+* 'How about' pr 'What about' + verb +'-ing'
+  * What about meeting some friends?
+* 'Cloud' + base form of verb
+  * We cloud go out for a drink at Harry's Bar
+* 'Why don't we' +base form of vefrb.
+  * Why don't we try a new restaurant?

+  Disagree someone's opinion
+  Agree someone's opinion
 ## Final Task: Planning a night put with friends
 ## Coversation
 ```